Kaitlyn Dever: Acting

 Dever's first notable acting role was as Gwen Thompson in the 2009 film An American Girl: Chrissa Stands Strong.
 In 2011, she garnered an early breakout role as Loretta McCready in the FX series Justified.
 In the same year, she was cast as a series regular in the ABC (and later Fox) sitcom Last Man Standing, starring with Tim Allen as her father.
-Starting with the seventh season of the series, Dever's role became a recurring one, allowing her to focus on other film and television projects.
+Starting with the seventh season of the series, Dever transitioned to a recurring role, allowing her to focus on other film and television projects.

 Dever's other television credits include Make It or Break It, Modern Family, Private Practice, Party Down, The Mentalist, and Curb Your Enthusiasm.
 Her 2011 film credits include Cinema Verite, Bad Teacher, and the Clint Eastwood–directed film J. Edgar.
 In 2012, Dever was nominated three times at the 33rd Young Artist Awards: for her supporting roles in Bad Teacher and Last Man Standing, and for her recurring role in Justified.

 In 2013, Dever appeared in supporting roles in the films The Spectacular Now and Short Term 12.

 Dever appeared in the 2014 dark comedy film Laggies, directed by Lynn Shelton, alongside Chloë Grace Moretz and Keira Knightley.
 In the same year, she co-starred in the film Men, Women & Children, directed by Jason Reitman.
 In 2017, she reunited with Shelton for her drama film Outside In, as a supporting cast member.
 That same year, she had supporting roles in the films We Don't Belong Here, All Summers End and Detroit.